isabella232/kubevirt.github.io/_posts/2020-03-11-Customizing-images-for-containerized-vms.md

 </div>

 > warning "Warning"
-> **oc** is the specific command-line tool for OKD, however it is based in kubectl plus some additional features detailed here.
-Probably, during the blog post you can find executions with oc or kubectl interchangeably.
+> **oc** is the specific command-line tool for OKD, however, it is based in *kubectl* plus some additional features detailed here.
+It is probably that along the blog post, you can find executions with *oc* or *kubectl* interchangeably.

 `containerDisks` are created from RAW or [QCOW2](https://www.linux-kvm.org/page/Qcow2) virtual machine images.
-Therefore, first we need to create the virtual machine image with all the agreed software and proper configuration files in place.
+Nevertheless, virtual machine images with all the agreed software and proper configuration files in place must be created previously.
 The company currently uses CentOS 7 as their approved base operating system to run their applications.
-However, during the last few months it has been encouraging to move to the recently released version 8 of CentOS.
+However, during the last months, it has been encouraging to move to the recently released version 8 of CentOS.

 From a long time they had been using the prebuilt [CentOS cloud images](https://cloud.centos.org/centos/) with [virt-customize](http://libguestfs.org/virt-customize.1.html), which allowed them to modify the prebuilt cloud images.
-As a trade-off they had to trust on the cloud image provided by CentOS or verify if new packages were added on each release.
+As a trade-off, they had to trust on the cloud image provided by CentOS or verify if new packages were added on each release.

 > info "Information"
 > **Virt-customize** can customize a virtual machine (disk image) by installing packages, editing configuration files, and so on.
 Virt-customize modifies the guest or disk image in place.